Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

     g)	vec_model_pol : needed If vec_model_flag=1, choose polarization state ‘x’(default), ‘y’, or ‘b’ for both.

     h)	noisy_flag: 0- for design PSFs, 1 - for real measurements(default).

+    Note: for designing PSFs, it's better to switch to L1 norm ( cost_function_flag = 1 )

 * Part B: define the optical system and measured PSFs.

     Open ''init_input.mat'' and change the optical parameters to match your setup.

-    Notes: for freely rotating dipole, leave polarization vector as zeros.
+    Note: for freely rotating dipole, leave polarization vector as zeros.

 * Part C: more advanced optimization parameters.